smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 <center> $K(P_1, P_2) = (x_{1}x_{2} + y_{1}y_{2})^{2}$ </center>
 <center> $K(P_1, P_2) = (P_1^{T}P_2)^{2}$ </center>

 Hence, as we see, the kernel function is nothing but a simple transformation of the dot product of input vectors, making this technique computationally inexpensive.
-We usually choose appropriate kernel function for our application based on our domain knowledge and by cross-validating.
+We usually choose the appropriate kernel function for our application based on our domain knowledge and by cross-validating.

 ## Concluding Remarks
 With this, we reached the end of this post.
 Hopefully, the details I provided here helped you in some way in understanding SVM more clearly.
 In case you have any questions or suggestions, please let me know in comments.
 Cheers!